SenseNet/docs.sensenet.com/content/concepts/fields/03-shortext.md

 *ShortText* field is used for storing short strings.
 Maximum length of the stored data is 450 characters (this value however can be limited to a lower value in the [field setting](/concepts/fields/01-field-setting) of the field).
 If you want to store text strings longer than this consider using the [LongText field](/concepts/fields/04-longtext).

-The following apply to the behavior of the Field:
+The following apply to the behavior of the field:

 - **Regular expression**: data input can be validated against a regular expression defined in the [field setting](/concepts/fields/01-field-setting).

-# Field handler

-- handler: `SenseNet.ContentRepository.Fields.ShortTextField`
-- short name: **ShortText**

-Usage in CTD:
+# Usage in CTD:

 ```xml
 <Field name="ShortDesc" type="ShortText">